ayan-b/blog/content/blog/bash-function-for-git-squash/index.md

 <small><i><span>Cover photo by <a href="https://unsplash.com/@moritz_photography?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Moritz Kindler</a> on <a href="/s/photos/clock?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span></i></small>

 I often find myself squashing a lot of unnecessary commits.
 The usual way to do this is by using `rebase` or `soft reset`.
-I personally prefer to use the `soft reset` metho.
+I personally prefer to use the `soft reset` method.

 ```shell
 # soft reset some commits